manticoresoftware/manticoresearch/manual/english/Integration/Filebeat.md

 setup.template.pattern: "dpkg_log"
 ```

-### Configuration for Filebeat 9.0
+### Configuration for Filebeat 9.0+

-Filebeat 9.0 introduces a major architecture change, replacing the log input type with filestream.
-Here's the required configuration:
+Filebeat 9.0 introduces a major architecture change, replacing the `log` input type with `filestream`.
+Starting from version 9.0, the default file identification method also changed to fingerprint, which requires files to be at least 1024 bytes ([see issue #44780](https://github.com/elastic/beats/issues/44780)).
+For Manticore compatibility with files of any size, you must disable fingerprinting.

+Here's the required configuration for Filebeat 9.0 and all later versions:

 ```
 filebeat.inputs: